-The present study also illustrated that the majority of study groups do not know that cracked nipple are one of the problems associated breastfeeding.
-This is probably because many of them were from rural areas in which they do not have good access to and information.
-This supported by Moon & homesick, (2016) who conducted a study in Belgaum, and revealed that nipple trauma and engorged breast occur frequently when women receive inappropriate advice and care.
-Unfortunately, when women were asked about preventive and curative measures undertaken to relieve cracked nipple, the majority of the study groups responded incorrectly.
-Again, this is probably attributed to the fact that all of the study groups were primiparous with limited educational backgrounds.
-A study was conducted in this context by National Center for Chronic Disease Prevention and Promotion of Health for Women before, during, and after Pregnancy, (2015).
+The present study also illustrated that the majority of study groups do not know that cracked nipples are of the health problems one associated with breastfeeding.
+This is probably because many of them were from rural areas in which they do not have good access to care and information.
+This was supported by Moon & homesick, (2016) who conducted a study in Belgaum, revealing that nipple trauma and engorged breasts occur frequently when women receive inappropriate advice and care.
+Unfortunately, when women were asked about preventive and curative measures undertaken to relieve cracked nipples, the majority of the study groups responded incorrectly.
+Again, this is probably attributed to the fact that all of the study groups were primiparous with limited education backgrounds.
+A study conducted in this context by the National Center for Chronic Disease

+Prevention and Promotion of Health for Women before, during, and after Pregnancy, (2015).
 It revealed that pain during breastfeeding is preventable when a woman receives appropriate advice about starting and continuing to breastfeed after delivery.

-The present study revealed that more than half of the study participants in peppermint the control. respectively starts breastfeeding during the first day while more than half of the study participants in expressed breast milk group start breastfeeding after the first day.
+The present study revealed that more than half of the study participants in the peppermint water respectively start breastfeeding during the first day while more than half of the study participants in the expressed breast milk group start breastfeeding after the first day.
 This finding might be because the knowledge of the mothers was inadequate in areas of time of initiation of breastfeeding.
 And the majority of women don't know that breastfeeding should be started as early as possible.
-This is attributed to the fact that the majority of study participants were primiparous and had Cesarean sections usually lacks knowledge and experience motherhood crafts.
-In addition, the pain caused by the surgical incision affect the initiation breastfeeding & positioning of the mother-child dyad during breastfeeding.
-Postoperative routines and also, loss of breastfeeding supportive environment hospitals delay the onset of lactation, disrupt mother-infant interaction.
-The present finding comes in agreement with Sathenahalli & Netra, (2021) who investigated the assessment breastfeeding practices in lactating mothers: more road to cover.
+This is attributed to the fact that the maiority of study participants wereprimiparous and had a Cesarean section that usually lacks knowledge and experience in motherhood crafts.
+In addition, the pain caused by the surgical incision may affect the breastfeeding initiation of positioning of the mother-child dyad during breastfeeding.
+Postoperative care routines and also, loss of breastfeeding supportive environment in the hospitals delay onset of lactation. disrupt mother-infant interaction. present finding comes in agreement with Satenahalli&Netra, (2021) who investigated the assessment of breastfeeding practices in lactating mothers: more road to cover.
 Their findings revealed that the majority of mothers initiated breastfeeding within the first day of birth.
 Only one-fourth of mothers initiated breastfeeding immediately within 30 minutes of birth.

-Regarding breastfeeding time, the present study revealed that the majority of the study participants in the control, peppermint water, and expressed breast milk groups respectively had fed their babies on demand.
-This finding might be because the majority of women were housewives and this could happen because the mothers can have frequent contact with their babies and give breast milk.
-On the other hand, mothers were more likely employed and thus spend less time with the child to give the breast milk consistently.
-The result of the present study was accepted because the World Health Organization and the United Nations Children's Emergency Fund that breastfeeding recommended should be on-demand not on any strict schedule (Nyqvist et al. 2015).
-On the other hand, this finding is not in congruence with Sathenahalli & Netra, (2021)who investigated assessment of breastfeeding practices in lactating mothers: more roads to cover.
+Regarding breastfeeding time, the present study revealed that the majority of the study participants in the peppermint water and expressed breast milk group respectively had fed their newbornson demand.
+This finding might be because majority of women were housewives and this could happen because the mothers can have frequent contact with their babies and give breast milk.
+On the other hand, mothers were more likely to be employed and thus spend less time with the child to give the breast milk consistently.
+The result of the present study was accepted because the World Health Organization and United Nations Children's Emergency Fund recommended that breastfeeding should be on-demand not on any strict schedule (Nyqvist et al. 2015).
+On the other hand, this finding is not in congruence with Satenahalli&Netra, (2021)who investigated the assessment breastfeeding practices in lactating mothers: more roads to cover.
 Their findings revealed that only one-third of mothers were aware of demand feeding.
-This refers to that mothers don't aware of the importance of feeding their baby on demand not regulated by the hour as it helps to completely empty her breast and prevent the development of breast problems.
+This refers to mothers not being aware of the importance of feeding their baby on demand not regulated by an hour as it helps to completely empty her breast and prevent the development of breast problems.